 In 2008 we pitched a piece of business that we really wanted and needed.
-The effort was a hard-fought battle and after numerous presentations our potential client told us the committee had narrowed it down to us and one other agency.
+The new business effort was a hard-fought battle and after numerous presentations our potential client told us the committee had narrowed it down to us and one other agency.
 The problem was we were more expensive than our competition.

 “As much as I’d like to work with you, they’ll do the job for less” the client told us.